How to reduce insurance claims leakage—and the loss ratio—via standardization, business intelligence, and robotic process automation (RPA)

 Yet, today, most insurance companies’ RPA efforts, if any, are stalled at the very beginning; recent surveys indicate that internal teams hit a ten-bot barrier and struggle to find more opportunities, or “use cases.”
 That’s because the underlying processes to be automated are never made “robot-friendly” in the first place.
 So it requires a scrutiny of the different activities—and the elimination of all of the wasteful ones that hide in plain sight, such as rework, return of NIGO input, and so on.

-How to overcome the ten-bot barrier in P&C claims processing to reduce claims leakage
+How to overcome the ten-bot barrier in P&C claims processing to reduce insurance claims leakage

 First, set expectations to focus on incremental claims process automation with bots.
 No, you’re not going to replace an entire adjuster or reduce claims leakage with one bot.
 But yes, you will be able to quickly use a bot to call a manager’s attention to a high-payback intervention in the P&C claims-adjusting process.